Benjamin E. Bates

-Benjamin Edward Bates (/beɪtɛs/; July 12, 1808 – January 14, 1878) was an American rail industrialist, textile tycoon, and philanthropist.
-By the time of his death he was reputed to be worth between one-and-a-half and five million dollars.
+Benjamin Edward Bates (/beɪtɛs/; July 12, 1808 – January 14, 1878) was an American rail industrialist, textile tycoon, and philanthropist prominent in New England.
+His financial support and patronage of the Maine State Seminary with Oren Burbank Cheney led to his namesake Bates College being established in Lewiston, Maine in 1855.
+The Bates Mill was a dominant economic driver of the city for over a century as industrialization swept the region.

 Bates was born to a large family in Mansfield, Massachusetts.
-He moved to Boston, Massachusetts, to work as a clerk at the dry goods store owned by Barnabas T. Loring until Loring's death in 1835.
+He moved to Boston to work as a clerk at the dry goods store owned by Barnabas T. Loring until Loring's death in 1835.
 With partners, he subsequently ran the Davis & Bates, and the Davis, Bates, & Turner firms until 1847.
-After entering the textile business, he created the Bates Manufacturing Company in Lewiston, Maine, building its first mill in 1850.
-His company quickly became one of the largest employers in Maine and the largest in Lewiston.
-As the dominant force in the already-extant Lewiston Water Power Company, he also oversaw the creation of the first canal in the city.
+After entering the textile business, he created the Bates Manufacturing Company in Lewiston, building its first mill in 1850.
+His company quickly became one of the largest employers in Maine.
+Within the already-extant Lewiston Water Power Company, he oversaw the creation of the first canal waterway in the city.

-At the start of the American Civil War, Bates correctly anticipated that the talk of secession in the Southern States would lead to a shortage of cotton.
-By buying up a large amount of Southern cotton prior to the start of hostilities, he was able to outproduce his business rivals, which led to the rapid growth of the Bates Manufacturing Company and the city of Lewiston.